felixboettger/learning-analytics-live/readme.txt

 The mongoDB needs to be running before starting the server.

-To install required components, navigate to the main folder and run "npm i".
+To install required components, navigate to the main folder and run "npm ci".

 The server can be run using Node.js via the following command: "node server.js"